caseypen/caseypen.github.io/_pages/about.md

   - /about.html
 ---

 I recieved my Ph.D. degree from [Mechanical and Aerospace Engineering](https://mae.ucdavis.edu/) at University of California, Davis in 2021, under the mentoring of Prof. [Stavros G. Voukiougas](https://faculty.engineering.ucdavis.edu/vougioukas/).
-Before that, I received M.S degree in Naval and Ocean Engineering from Zhejiang University in Hangzhou, China (2015).
 I worked as a post-doctoral researcher at the [Bio-automation lab](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) from the department of [Biological and Agricultural Engineering](https://bae.ucdavis.edu/) from UC-Davis before Feb 2022.
 After that, I worked in a start-up company of intelligent E-tractor as a research scientist.
 For now, I worked as a PI in Hangzhou Global Innovation and Technology Center of Zhejiang University.
 My research interests includes:

+* Motion Planning
+* Multi-Robot Planning & Coordination
-* Strawberry picking robots in Greenhouse.
+* Strawberry picking and transportation robotic system;
-* Management of Vehicle logistics in the agricultural field;
-* Precision agricultural solutions (IoT);
-* Autonomous vehicle driving in the agricultural field;
+* Autonomous vehicle driving in the cluttered agricultural field;
-* Human robot interaction in the agricultural domain;
-* Equality and Equity of robot services for human workers
+* Robust control of underwater robots;

 Finished projects:
 ======